Ioan C. Filitti: Filitti and the Kostaki administration

 I. C. Filitti was not in a celebratory mood as the National Liberals publicized their August 1916 Treaty, when Romania became part of the Entente.
 His diaries record not only his general frustration, but also his belief that the decades of PNL rule had left the military ill-prepared, and claims about generalized embezzlement within the Army.
 He was soon after drafted into the Romanian Land Forces, as officer of the Second Field Army, and stationed in Bucharest.
 When the German-led counteroffensive forced the army on the retreat, resulting in the Central Powers' occupation of southern Romania, Filitti took his most controversial decision.
 In circumstances that are largely unknown, he opted to stay behind in occupied territory, and greeted the enemy.
 According to Boia, Filitti received two contradictory orders: one to follow the Imperial Russian Army as liaison officer, the other to stay behind in Bucharest; he conveniently opted to follow the latter.

 The Filitti family had by then divided its loyalties: judge Ioan D. Filitti, formerly a PNL politico, followed the Germanophile line; instead, Ioan C.'s own brother Alexandru entered history when he led a cavalry charge on a German machine gun turret, located outside of Balș.

 At the time, Lupu Kostaki was organizing left-behind Conservatives and forming a provisional administration, answering to the German command.
-Filitti served Kostaki as Head of the National Theater Bucharest.
+Filitti served Kostaki as Head of the National Theatre Bucharest.
 Under his management, the Theater took on some 67 new productions of Romanian plays.
 The Germans also assigned him to an administrative position, making him the Prefect of Ialomița County.
 However, Filitti himself was troubled by his association with the puppet regime.
 According to Georgeta Filitti, the diary he kept shows "the efforts to interpose himself between the foreign military authorities and his own administrators, to alleviate the unbearable regime of requisitions, the abuse and Prussian arrogance, [efforts which] were, for the most part, ineffectual."
 Like other Germanophiles, Filitti justified himself as a protector of Romanian interests during times of chaos, and was discouraged to find out that the German regime regarded him as a servant.
 He had similar trouble getting along with some of his Romanian colleagues, in particular Virgil Arion, the phantom Minister of Education (whom he described as nepotistic, aloof, and especially "lazy").